Wendy Brown-Baez

 You shook your wild hair, mammal or mermaid.

-We had to shield our eyes from the sun spatter on the sea.
+We had to shield our eyes from the sun spatter of the sea.

 We knew when it was time to go.